chrispsommers/SAI/test/saivisor/README-grafana-dashboards.md

 We'll show several ways to generate the Grafana config JSON.

 ### Read `metrics/`, filter and pipe to generator directly
-This techniques gets the available metrics froma live running Prometheus endpoint which is collecting BPF probe histograms.
+This techniques gets the available metrics from a live running Prometheus endpoint which is collecting BPF probe histograms.
 Only BPF maps which have been populated will appear because only those result in metrics output from the server.

 ```
 curl sonic1:8000/metrics|grep usec_bucket|sed -s 's/\(.*usec_bucket\).*/\1/' |uniq|./sai_api_hist6.py --output grafana --metrics_file - --datasource_uid vf50YxP7z --title "Available Metrics" --dash_uid 6 > my_dash.json